Scicrop/sentinel-extractor/README.md

 Main advantages of Sentinel-Extractor software is are:

  - Command-Line Interface for dowloading through:
-  - Open Search queires;
+  - Open Search queries;
   - Product UUID;
   - Interrupted downloads;
- - Silent-mode for download based on configurarion file;
+ - Silent-mode for download based on configurarion file (Downloader);
  - Supervisor that can initiate and restart remote downloader instances:
   - Downloader instances communicate with supervisor through UDP sockets;